leon4rd/test/README.md

-## When is a door not a door?
-When it's ajar.
+## Why can't a bicycle stand on its own?
+It's two-tired.